 Indoor plants can be a gorgeous way to add some personality to your home decor, and caring for them properly is key to them looking their best.
 One important aspect of plant care is keeping the plants free of pests.
-You should become familiar with how to kill little white worms in houseplant pots and prevent them from coming back.
+If you familiarize yourself with how to kill little white worms in houseplant pots, you'll also be able to prevent them from coming back.

 What Are These Worms?

 The little white worms you might find in your houseplants' soil are not actually worms at all.
-They are the larvae of the fungus gnat, which is a small black fly that crawls around in plant soil or flies around your plant.
-These larvae and bugs are not only unsightly, but they can also feed on the organic matter in your houseplants' soil, including their roots.
+They are the larvae of the fungus gnat, which is a small black fly that crawls around on plant soil or flies around your plant.
+These larvae and flies are not only unsightly, but they also feed on the organic matter in your houseplants' soil, including their roots.
 A heavy infestation can cause root damage over time.

 On top of this, fungus gnats can quickly spread from houseplant to houseplant.
 If you notice that the soil of one of your plants has small white worms in it, it is important to deal with it quickly, or you can face a full-house infestation.